Tikamin557/Ts-Core/docs/ModderGuide.md

 Many T's Core features can be used directly from Content Patcher without writing C# code.

-Content Patcher Content Packs can use T's Core custom actions, map properties, integrations, and custom Data Assets.
+Content Patcher Content Packs can use T's Core custom actions, Game State Queries, map properties, integrations, and custom Data Assets.

 Custom definitions can be registered for: